 - You may be able to skip to Step #2 if you already have a stable version of Java 7 (preferably the Oracle/Sun JVM).
 Check to see if your server already has Java installed by running the following command: java -version

-Head over to Oracle’s website and get the latest version of Oracle Java SE Runtime Environment 7.
+Head over to Oracle’s website and download the latest version of Oracle Java SE Runtime Environment 8.
+Then, transfer the file up to your server into a directory of your choice.
+(We suggest using /usr/src/java8/ or something to that effect.

-Login to the server as root, and then from the directory where you uploaded the package run the install by using the command rpm -ivh <filename>, or in this case:
+Next, run the installation by using the command rpm -ivh <filename>, or in this case:

-Note: Your command will be slightly different if you downloaded a different version of Oracle Java SE Runtime Environment 7.
-Simply replace jre-7u45-linux-x64.rpm with the actual filename.
+Note: Your command may be slightly different if you downloaded a different version of Oracle Java SE Runtime Environment.
+Simply replace jre-xxxx-linux-x64.rpm with the actual filename.

 Then install the Java Native Access (JNA) which can improve Cassandra’s memory usage: